 Georgia Man Was Falsely Imprisoned for 17 Months Due to Mistaken Fingerprints

 Fingerprints are considered to be insurmountable evidence.
-However, in the case of a convicted Georgia man, a routine check of the supposed offender’s identification revealed the huge mismatch: his fingerprints were inaccurately identified as those of a criminal, and he had, consequently, been wrongly incarcerated for 17 months for a robbery that he didn’t commit.
+However, in the case of a convicted Georgia man, a routine check of the supposed offender’s identification revealed the huge mismatch: his fingerprints were inaccurately identified as those of a criminal, and he had, consequently, been falsely Imprisoned for 17 months for a robbery that he didn’t commit.
 The question then is simple: Is $145,000 enough to compensate for a wrongful conviction?
 Many would believe it is, especially for a period of a mere 17 months.
 Perhaps it has brought the formerly-guilty-incarcerated-but-now-innocent-and-free man a little sense of justice.

 The Georgia resident served 17 long months in Rikers Island, a sentence that still haunts him like a bad dream.
 According to an article, the man reportedly described it with a relatively jarring perspective.
-“It’s just a nightmare knowing that someone that’s innocent can be picked up off the street and held.”
+“It’s just a nightmare knowing that someone innocent can be picked up off the street and held.”

-Needless to say, there are many complexities surrounding the grounds for an arrest, and a number of determining factors that need to be taken into consideration before an individual is declared guilty of a crime.
+Needless to say, there are many complexities surrounding the grounds for an arrest, and several determining factors that need to be taken into consideration before an individual is declared guilty of a crime.
 Although law enforcement performs many great services to the public, they are not immune to making mistakes.
-If you have been charged with any kind of theft offense in New York, the experienced New York theft defense attorneys can investigate your case to ensure that your rights were not violated during your arrest and will not be infringed upon during your criminal trial.
+If you have been charged with any kind of theft offense in New York, experienced New York theft defense attorneys can investigate your case to ensure that your rights were not violated during your arrest and will not be infringed upon during your criminal trial.